slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 And helped write their almost-million-dollar grant, including coming up with, proposing, and teaching some of the main ideas, uncredited.

-That’s a lot of money I helped bring into their institution, an institution that also, independently, happens to be responsible for coerced permanent damage against me, literal torture, and blatant abuse of my work.
+That’s a lot of money I helped bring into their institution, an institution that also, independently, happens to be responsible for coerced permanent damage against me, literal torture and blatant abuse, <!--that I did the maximum amount of work possible for,--> and having paid me less than minimum wage.<!-- for all of it.-->

 ## Chris Kanan